ComNets-Bremen/inbaverSim/README.md

   <img src="res/images/cache-hit-ratio-graph.png" width="500"/>
 </p>

-Details about each statistic is listed in [STATS file](./res/info/STATS.md).
+Details about each statistic is listed in [STATS](./res/info/STATS.md).

 ## Questions and Comments